-The sun was in no hurry to come out in 2016, but it did finally appear.
-But how does it influence wine and its taste?
+The summer months are in full swing and the sun has come out.
+But how does this influence the wines currently in the process of being made?
 What’s the difference between a northern and a southern wine?
 And just how good are vintages from swelteringly hot years?
 Here’s the full story – more or less…

 A quick reminder about vines